When you are looking for the ideal boat, there are lots of things to consider before you make the purchase.

 A Private Seller or A Dealer?

 You will also have to consider this factor when you are purchasing a boat.
-Most people expect to pay less when dealing with a private seller, since dealers add their own costs on top of the original price of the boat.
+Most people expect to pay less when dealing with a private seller.
+Dealers will add their own costs on top of the original price of the boat.

 However, dealers are less likely to sell you a lemon without any issues, while securing a boat privately may end up with you having a boat that needs frequent repairs.
-Purchasing a boat from a dealer will also allow you to acquire a warranty for the boat, while this option will not be afforded to you from a private seller.
+Purchasing a boat from a dealer will also allow you to acquire a warranty for the boat.
+This option will not be afforded to you from a private seller.

-The key point to remember when buying a boat is to put in the time and do your homework before making the purchase, every step of the way.
+The key point to remember for boat buyers is to put in the time and do your homework before making the purchase, every step of the way.
 From how you plan to use the boat, to expected prices, and even boat maintenance so you can check out your craft before you buy!